Amanda R. Hart

 library(tidyverse)

-<- readr::read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-03-31/brewer_size.csv") brewer_size
+brewer_size <- readr::read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-03-31/brewer_size.csv")

 For plotting purposes, I wanted to ensure that the brewer_size information would be listed in plots from smallest production (zero barrels of beer) to largest production (total production).
-To do this I created a new column that would default to the desired order when plotted and filled it using the case_when()
+To do this I created a new column that would default to the desired order when plotted and filled it using the case_when() function.

-<- brewer_size %>% mutate(brewer_size_ordered = case_when(
+updated_brewer_size <- brewer_size %>% mutate(brewer_size_ordered = case_when(

-updated_brewer_size == "Zero Barrels" ~ "A",
+brewer_size == "Zero Barrels" ~ "A",

 brewer_size == "Under 1 Barrel" ~ "B",